TheGaf/GafBrain/README.md

 You get:

-- persistent AI memory
+- persistent memory for ChatGPT
 - structured history of your conversations
 - cross-session continuity
-- searchable personal knowledge system
+- searchable knowledge system

 ------------------------------------------------------------